 9. Demonstrating your mastery of the material.

-Not so coincidentally, objectives 2-8 are tied to chapter readings in the course.
-This arrangement makes it easier to develop a sense of where we are as we move through the topics and the course!
+Not so coincidentally, learning objectives 2-8 are tied to chapter readings in the course and the last one concerns demonstrating your ability to integrate and apply what you have learned in the course.
+This arrangement also makes it easier to develop a sense of where we are in terms of learning as we move through the topics and the course!

 ASSESSMENT OF LEARNING PROGRESS